 President Robinson is currently leading the Ethical Globalization Initiative (EGI), supported by a partnership of the Aspen Institute, Columbia University (where she is a professor of practice) and the Swiss based International Council on Human Rights Policy.
 Its goal is to bring the norms and standards of human rights into the globalization process and to support capacity building in good governance in developing countries.
 A Council of Goodwill Ambassador, she also serves on the International Commission of Jurists and is Extraordinary Professor at the University of Pretoria, South Africa..

-The Kenner Lecture on Cultural Understanding and Tolerance is an endowed lecture series of The College of Arts & Sciences at Lehigh University established in 1997 by Jeffrey L. Kenner ‘65.
+The Kenner Lecture on Cultural Understanding is an endowed lecture series of The College of Arts & Sciences at Lehigh University established in 1997 by Jeffrey L. Kenner ‘65.

 For Kenner Lecture information | Event is FREE; No Tickets Required